 Faders in the table run in numerical order and are color coded green for A layer faders and yellow for B layer faders.
 Buttons under the table allow for the view to be filtered between showing both A & B layers or A layer only/B layer only.
-Display buttons are also present to show all faders, or for the view to be filtered to show only mono paths, stereo paths, or surround paths.
-The "Type" column shows the width of the path as M for mono, or L/R for stereo.
-Surround paths take up 3 rows in the table, one for front L/R, one for C/Lfe and one for rear Ls/Rs.
+The "Type" column shows the width of the path as M for mono, and two rows for the L and R for stereo.
+Surround paths take up six rows in the table: front L and front R; C and LFE; and rear Ls and rear Rs.
 Faders with no DSP path allocated are displayed as "No Path" in the type column.